flyg3r/DanceParty-Riivolution/README.md

 ``` (Dolphin): ```

-1. Possible use but transcription not possible. (if anyone is on Dolphin and could explain in detail the information, it would be appreciated!)
+1. Once you have patched your game, download the files.
+2. Right click on your game of choice.
+3. Click on "Start with Riivolution Patches".
+4. Click "Open Riivolution XML" and then open your XML file.
+5. Click "Start".
+6. Yay!
+You should be online on the DanceParty server!

-### This repository works on Wii, vWii (Wii U) and Dolphin **(although Dolphin has a different configuration for Riivolution, so I don't know how it works)**.
+### This repository works on Wii, vWii (Wii U) and Dolphin.

 *Thanks to Lami#9699 for helping me create the XML files for Riivolution.*